rhew/rhew.org/hugo-src/content/posts/frontier/index.md

   - retirement
 ---

-Flight Report
+# Flight Report

 - **Amtrak flaked.** They downgraded my sleeper to coach at the last second.
 - **Frontier beckoned.** Same price, unlimited potential for regret.
 - **Website check-in checked out.** Two devices, two spinning bears.
 - **Inconvenience fee.** Frontier literally charged _me_ $25 for their IT outage.
 - **Zone-1 stampede.** Turns out anyone who buys a carry-on (or just blinks twice) is Zone 1.
-Result: a 200-person conga line from every Frontier gate blocking deplaning passengers.<br> _gate agent sips LaCroix_
+Result: 200-person conga lines from each Frontier gate.
+Chaos spreads!
 - **On-board bazaar.** Flight attendants hustled pretzels, soft drinks, and credit cards.
-Hydration? \$4.39.
-Oxygen still complimentary, for now.
+After the merger, I'll put a card swipe on the Oxygen masks.

-Verdict: Frontier doesn’t merely nickel-and-dime, they monetize the very friction they cause.
+Frontier monetizes the very friction they cause.
 That’s strategic villainy.

+# Bonus

+Can you imagine something so insidious that even _I_ feel ethically obligated not to disclose it? ...yet.